Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-04-09-vector-quantization.1.md

 However, we should also use the trained codebook to test some other images not in the training(clustering) process.
 This shows whether the codebook is good or bad.

+## Codebook Generation

+- Global codebook: using a training set of images
+- Local codebook: use the image itself as the training set

+The commonly used Linde-Buzo-Gray(LBG) algorithm to create  codebook is in fact k-means.

+## Analogy

 | VQ | Clustering |
 | - | - |